 The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 18.8% for employers and 23.8% for employees.
+The agreed contribution rates for future years are 18.8 to 24.8% for employers and 5.5 to 12.5% for employees.